spookyahell/pluto-tv-de-channels/README.md

 # pluto-tv-de-channels
-PlutoTV Channel information - All information is publicly accessible for anyone with Germany IP address
+Pluto TV (DE) Channel information - All information is publicly accessible for anyone with Germany IP address